neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 ## Learning Objectives

-- knowing the default behavior of form submit
+- knowing how to prevent the default behavior of form submit with `.preventDefault()`
-  - understanding why to prevent this behavior with `.preventDefault()`
 - knowing how to listen to submit events: the `event` object and its `target` property
 - reading input values:
   - `event.target.elements`
   - `FormData`
   - the role of `name` attributes for form fields

----

-### Understanding the Default Behavior of Form Submit

-If you click the submit button of a form, it triggers the following default behavior (without writing _any_ JavaScript):

-- The form sends a GET request with names and their values as prop inside an URL like `/?firstName=value1&lastName=value2&...`.
-- The page is reloaded and thus the data is lost for us.

-None of that is useful, if we want to do something with the submitted data in our frontend code.
-You can prevent this behavior with a method called `.preventDefault()`.
+- understanding the input event
+- knowing how to focus an input field programmatically
+- knowing how to reset a form

 ---